TechBlueprints/victron-seelevel-python/README.md

 ## Overview

-This Python implementation provides an alternative to the C daemon for users who cannot cross-compile for Venus OS.
+This Python implementation provides an alternative to the C daemon while users are waiting for Victron to accept the PR.
 It features:

 - **Interactive Discovery Tool** - Scan for and configure sensors with guided prompts
 - **Multi-Process Architecture** - Separate process for each sensor for stability